StoDevX/course-data-tools/README.md

 - the first number is incremented for non-backwards-compatible changes to the package format,
 - the second number is incremented for other stuff,
-- the third number is the date on which the data was updated,
+- the third number is incremented whenever the data changes; f.ex.:
-- and the fourth number is incremented when:
+    - the college published new data
     - you need to push multiple versions on the same day
     - you are playing around with something in getData
-    - etc.

-Examples: `2.1.2014-11-30.0`
+Examples: `2.1.4`

 getData.py